CT-Dylan/NaLyser/README.md

 A sheet of an excel file just need to follow the structure: ParameterA ValueA_ParameterB ValueB_ ... _ ParameterX ValueX<br />
 Also the each of the said parameters needs to have an entry in the parameterDictionary.csv file (as discussed above).<br />

+Note: There is always an additional available parameter called "File" (and for Keithley files also "Sheet") in the order of the selected files (see point 2.).
+The values of that (those) parameters goes from 1 to the number of files (/sheets) selected.

 -----------------------------
 4. How to customize figure display settings?
 [![NL How to select files](https://img.youtube.com/vi/3QvG4RIGcxM/maxresdefault.jpg)](https://www.youtube.com/embed/3QvG4RIGcxM) </br>